Tracer-Cloud/tracer-test-pipelines-bioinformatics/README.md

 ### Run pipeline

-We have pre-installed some pipelines in the Codespaces for you to run.
+We have pre-installed some pipelines in Codespaces for you to run.
-We would recommend to start with a simple rnaseq pipeline in Nextflow:
+We recommend starting with a simple RNA-seq pipeline in Nextflow:

 ```bash
 nextflow run nf-core/rnaseq -c custom.config -profile docker,test --outdir results -resume
 ```

-> ⚠️ This pipeline uses a small dataset for demo purposes.
-Feel free to adapt the dataset or explore other prepard pipelines under the pipelines tab.
+> ⚠️ This pipeline uses a small dataset for demonstration purposes.
+Feel free to adapt the dataset or explore other prepared pipelines under the pipelines tab.

 To install all dependencies, simply run: